Robert Whitman: Telecommunications projects

 In 1972, Whitman produced his first telephone piece, NEWS, in which participants, using pay phones, called in reports which were broadcast live over radio station WBAI.
 NEWS was performed later in Houston, Minneapolis, and other cities over a two- or three-year period.

 A later performance in Leeds, England in 2002, utilized cell phones, and the calls were broadcast in real time on large speakers in a public square in the town.
 A recording of the performance was made available by the sponsor, Lumens, at Ubuweb.

 In the summer of 2005, Whitman presented Local Report, a video cell phone project.

 Awards

-Whitman has received many awards: Guggenheim Fellowship (1976); Creative Artists Public Service Grant; Citation of Fine Arts, Brandeis University; Creative Arts Award Xerox Company Grant.
+Whitman received many awards, including a Guggenheim Fellowship (1976); Creative Artists Public Service Grant; Citation of Fine Arts, Brandeis University; and a Creative Arts Award Xerox Company Grant.